aseemaggarwal89/resuable_network_layer/README.md

 - Enabling easy addition of new API endpoints via enums and abstraction.
 - Handling deserialization, error mapping, and environment configuration.
 - Facilitating unit testing and code reusability by using dependency injection and interfaces.

+### The data layer is implemented using **Clean Architecture**, which emphasizes:

+- **Separation of concerns:** Each layer has a single responsibility.
+- **Abstraction:** Interfaces and abstract classes decouple implementation from usage.
+- **Dependency Injection:** All dependencies are provided externally, enabling easy testing and reusability.
+- **Layered Architecture:** Clear distinction between data, domain, and presentation layers.

+### Layered Structure

+- **Presentation Layer:** UI, ViewModels, etc.
+- **Domain Layer:** Use cases, business logic, abstract repositories.
+- **Data Layer:** Concrete implementations, network services, DTOs, mappers.

 ---